MultiSafepay/docs/content/faq/testing/test-payment-details.md

 ### Bank transfer

-MultiSafepay provides a test platform for bank transfer transactions.
+MultiSafepay provides a test details for Bank transfer transactions.
 To simulate the outcome of a transaction, enter:

 * A test IBAN number